canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

    You can safely use one of your free personal tokens for this -- after we close down this VM the token can be re-used.

-The attach process will then continue in the terminal window, and once the authentication is completed we will eventually be presented with the following
+The attach process will then continue in the terminal window, and after the authentication is complete we will be presented with the following message:
-message:

 .. code-block:: text